Poll: Rebecca Kleefisch and Tim Michels poised for GOP gubernatorial primary matchup

 Michels' campaign manager Patrick McNulty said in a statement the latest poll "reflects what we have been seeing and hearing all across the state."

-"This campaign is less than two months old yet is surging because of the message and the messenger," McNulty said.
-"Tim Michels is the only candidate running to defeat Tony Evers who leads large teams to accomplish big things, and that’s what he’ll do as governor."
+"Tim Michels is the only candidate running to defeat Tony Evers who leads large teams to accomplish big things, and that’s what he’ll do as governor," McNulty said.

+Michels and Kleefisch also lead the GOP field in favorability, receiving a 42% and 44% favorable opinion among GOP primary voters, respectively.
+For Evers, 48% approve of the Democratic governor's job as governor, compared with 45% disapproving, marking little change from April.

+The June poll also found that 67% of Republicans were very enthused about voting this fall compared with 58% of Democratic voters.
+Only 35% of independents are very enthusiastic to vote.

 U.S. Senate

 In the Democratic primary for U.S. Senate, where a packed field of candidates are vying for the chance to unseat GOP U.S. Sen. Ron Johnson, Lt.
-Gov. Mandela Barnes is supported by 25% of primary voters.
-Twenty-one percent support Milwaukee Bucks executive-on-leave Alex Lasry, 9% support state Treasurer Sarah Godlewski, 7% support Outagamie County Executive Tom Nelson and 36% had no preference.
+Gov. Mandela Barnes is supported by 25% of primary voters, an increase from 19% in April.

+Twenty-one percent support Milwaukee Bucks executive-on-leave Alex Lasry, up from 16% in April.
+State Treasurer Sarah Godlewski saw her support increase from 7% in April to 9% this month, while Outagamie County Executive Tom Nelson's support increased from 5% to 7%.
+Thirty-six percent of respondents had no preference.

 In head to head matchups with Johnson, Barnes received 46% to Johnson's 44%, Godlewski received 45% to Johnson's 43%, Lasry received 42% to Johnson's 45% and Nelson received 44% to Johnson's 43%.
 All matchups fall within the poll's margin of error.